Edzemundo/DTS_Invoices/README.md

 - `file_handling.py`: Core utilities for file operations and organization
 - `scan_number.py`: OCR processing and document scanning functionality
-- `watch.py`: File system monitoring and automatic processing
+- `watch.py`: File monitoring and automatic program activation
+- `Dockerfile`: Used to create a docker container that can run the project independently starting from watch.py

 ## Usage